NIRALUser/NeuroRuler/README.md

 Download the latest [release](https://github.com/NIRALUser/NeuroRuler/releases).

-The [gui.py](https://github.com/NIRALUser/NeuroRuler/blob/main/gui.py) and [cli.py](https://github.com/NIRALUser/NeuroRuler/blob/main/cli.py) scripts, further described below, are entry points for NeuroRuler's GUI and CLI.
+The [gui.py](https://github.com/NIRALUser/NeuroRuler/blob/main/gui.py) and [cli.py](https://github.com/NIRALUser/NeuroRuler/blob/main/cli.py) scripts are entry points for NeuroRuler's GUI and CLI.

-[gui_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/gui_config.json) and [cli_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json) set default settings for the GUI and CLI. `gui.py` and `cli.py` will create `gui_config.json` and `cli_config.json` if they don't exist.
+[gui_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/gui_config.json) and [cli_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json) set default settings for the GUI and CLI.
 For more information, see [Configure default settings](#configure-default-settings).

 ## For developers

 Developers contributing to the repository should clone the repository. `gui.py` and `cli.py` will then import from the local repository and reflect changes made to the codebase.

+**Note**: Cloning (but not installing via pip) will use ~2G because of the large test data files in [data/](https://github.com/NIRALUser/NeuroRuler/tree/main/data).
+You can avoid this with `git clone https://github.com/NIRALUser/NeuroRuler.git --depth=1 --no-single-branch`.

 Developers should also run `pip install -r requirements.txt` to install additional development dependencies and `pre-commit install` to install pre-commit git hooks.